Exploring Identity: American Born Chinese

 Enduring Understandings

 • Stereotypes are oversimplified—often offensive—ideas about specific groups of people.
-Media can create and perpetuate stereotypes and can have a significant impact on the way that people think about and treat one another.
+The media can create and perpetuate stereotypes and can have a significant impact on the way that people think about and treat one another.

 • Stereotypes can have a detrimental effect on the way that people in specific groups view themselves.

-• Learning to accept yourself as you are is an important part of coming of age.
+• Self-acceptance is an important part of coming of age.

 Vocabulary